abradshaw/getting-started-with-satellite-6-command-line/installation/README.md

 firewall-cmd --zone=public --list-all
 public (default, active)
   interfaces: eth0
   sources:
-  services: dhcpv6-client ssh
+  services: RH-Satellite-6 dhcp dhcpv6-client dns ssh tftp
-  ports: 443/tcp 80/tcp 8140/tcp 9090/tcp 67/udp 68/udp 53/tcp 69/udp 53/udp 5671/tcp
+  ports:
   masquerade: no
   forward-ports:
   icmp-blocks:
   rich rules:
 ```

-As I have used --permanent above, we will have to restart the firewall for this to take effect
+As I have used --permanent above, we will have to restart the firewall for this to take effect.
+We use ```firewall-cmd --reload``` as it will keep the existing state information.
+See the man page for more details

 ```
-systemctl restart firewalld
+firewall-cmd  --reload
 ```